 Renewable energy resources: Energy is one of the most significant factors impacting the green quotient of the cloud datacenters.
 To address this, cloud service providers today are taking several approaches to adopt a sustainable business environment.
 Some are using roof space to harvest solar energy.
 Some are leveraging third-party energy providers and making long-term investments in them to set up renewable power plants and, in turn, get long-term price protection.
 It is important to obtain Guarantees of Origin (GO) certificates to get incentives from the governments to reduce carbon credit.

-The HCL perspective
+The HCLTech perspective

-Several of HCL’s cloud service partners have also been actively pursuing environmental sustainability goals.
+Several of HCLTech’s cloud service partners have also been actively pursuing environmental sustainability goals.
 Google became the first company of its size to run completely on renewable energy in 2017.
 MS Azure has already committed to going carbon negative and consume electricity only from renewable energy sources by 2030.
 Amazon Web Services have also set a similar sustainability target for themselves.

 Along with our customers and partners, we are resolute about creating a sustainable planet and business paradigm.
 We hope to proudly say, “We have successfully painted our cloud green.”